 We aim to train a team of critical thinkers !

-Although we are working in the context of post-secondary, our true vision is one of life-long inclusion for people with developmental disabilities.
+Although we are working in the context of post-secondary education, our true vision is one of life-long inclusion for people with intellectual and developmental disabilities.
 This means that while we are focusing on campus and employment, we are always thinking about how this connects to the life-long vision of full inclusion.
 Sometimes, the student's vision for inclusion may not match the family’s vision.
 This is okay.
-We recognize that students are the strongest voice for their own inclusion, and that if we can support them to be engaged and valued members of the academic and campus communities, they will often be the catalyst for inspiring families to think differently about what happens after university/college is finished.
-Inclusive facilitators:
+We recognize that students are the strongest voice for their own inclusion and that if we can support them to be engaged and valued members of the academic and campus communities, they will often be the catalyst for inspiring families to think differently about what happens after university/college is finished.
+Inclusion facilitators:

 STEPS Forward's Guiding Principles